social-native/elastic-composer/README.md

 -   `prefix`: Get suggestions for fields based on matches with the same prefix
 -   `fuzzy`: Get suggestions for fields based on [fuzzy matching](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html)

-All filters affect both the `query` and `aggs` part of an Elasticsearch request object.
-The `query` part is how the filter impacts which documents match the filters.
+All Filters affect both the `query` and `aggs` part of an Elasticsearch request object.
+The `query` part is how the Filter impacts which documents match the filters.
 The `aggs` part provides information about how successfull the filter is - showing things like histogram of range results, count of exists and not exists, etc...
-By default, the `aggs` part is disabled for every filter.
-You should use `setAggsEnabledToTrue` and `setAggsEnabledToFalse` to toggle `aggs` for a filter.
+By default, the `aggs` part is disabled for every Filter.
+You should use `setAggsEnabledToTrue` and `setAggsEnabledToFalse` to toggle `aggs` for a Filter.
 The idea is to only run `aggs` queries when you want to show this data to the user.

-Simillarily, `suggestions` are disabled by default.
+Simillarily, `Suggestions` are disabled by default.
 For the same reason above, suggestions shouldn't run unless you explicitly are showing suggestion data to a user.
-To toggle suggestion state use the methods `setEnabledToTrue` and `setEnabledToFalse`.
+To toggle Suggestion enabled state use the methods `setEnabledToTrue` and `setEnabledToFalse`.

-The interplay between `suggestions` and `filters` is such:
+The interplay between `Suggestions` and `Filters` is such:

-- `suggestions` don't affect filters, but they will react to every filter change
+- `Suggestions` don't affect Filters, but they will react to every Filter change
-- `filters` affect suggestions and don't react to suggestion changes
+- `Filters` affect Suggestions and don't react to Suggestion changes

-Extending and overriding the set of usable filters or suggestions is both possible, and easy.
+Extending and overriding the set of usable Filters or Suggestions is both possible, and easy.
 See [Extending Filters and Suggestions](#extending-filters-and-suggestions) for a complete guide.
-The basic idea is that you extend a `base` filter or `base` suggestion and fill out methods that tell: (A) when the manager should react to changes, (B) how to mutate a Elasticsearch request object to add filter or suggestion specific `query` and `aggs`, (C) how to parse an Elasticsearch response object to extract `aggs`.
+The basic idea is that you extend a `base` Filter or `base` Suggestion and fill out methods that tell: (A) when the manager should react to changes, (B) how to mutate a Elasticsearch request object to add Filter or Suggestion specific `query` and `aggs`, (C) how to parse an Elasticsearch response object to extract `aggs`.

 ## Quick Examples

 Various use cases are described below.
-Be sure to check out the API for the full range of attributes and methods available on the manager, filters, and suggestions.
+Be sure to check out the API for the full range of attributes and methods available on the Manager, Filters, and Suggestions.

 ### Instantiate a manager